 Overflow419 is a foster care ministry based on 1 John 4:19, "We love because He first loved us."

-The mission of Overflow419 is to fulfill the biblical call to care for orphans by serving local foster families, training new foster parents, and raising awareness of foster programs in Cabarrus County.
-We believe that there is a place for everyone in orphan care, from foster parents to those who will be a part of our prayer team, meal delivery team, parents' night out volunteers and support of social workers—just to name a few.
-We hope you'll consider what your role might be in this growing ministry.
-For more information, please email email@example.com.
+The mission of Overflow419 is to fulfill the biblical command to care for orphans by serving local foster families, recruiting new foster parents, and raising awareness of foster care programs in Cabarrus County.
+As a ministry we want to provide wrap around support for foster parents so that they feel comfortable saying "yes" to opening up their home to a child.
+For more information, please email firstname.lastname@example.org.

 Overflow419 hosts a number of events and activities related to foster care.
 For information about upcoming Parent's Night Out events, licensing classes, and other activities, see our Upcoming Events page.